Bird Care with Nurse Cody

 Non-stick Cookware & Other Household Items

-Items made with polytetrafluoroethylene (PTFE/PFOA/Teflon) is toxic to birds.
-The gas released when heated is extremely dangerous and may result in death.
+Items made with polytetrafluoroethylene (PTFE/PFOA/Teflon) is toxic to birds (and humans).
+The gas released when heated is extremely dangerous and may result in respiratory distress, causing death.

 Avoid using non-stick coated items such as woks, frying pans, baking trays and baskets, waffle irons, George Forman grills, and similar heated items.
 PTFE is sneaky and can also be found in irons, ironing boards/covers, glue guns, certain heat-lamps, heavy duty aluminum foil, oven liners, and hair dryers.